schwartzmx/gremtune/examples/README.md

 # Examples

-The provided examples needs a gremlin-server as counterpart.
+The provided examples need a gremlin-server as counterpart.
 The counterpart can either be a local one, e.g. gremlin-server, or a CosmosDB running on Azure.

 ## Against Local Gremlin-Server